JNPollari/SnaekGaem/README.md

 # Snake Gaem

-This was a project I worked on during Junction 2019
+This was a project I worked on during Junction 2019 with Severi and Giovanni

 ## Getting Started